Quintaneishon/logical_programming/README.md

 ### Prerequisites 📋

-* [Go Lang](htthttps://golang.org/doc/install) - Is an open source programming language created by Google that makes it easy to build simple, reliable, and efficient software.
+* [Go](htthttps://golang.org/doc/install) - Is an open source programming language created by Google that makes it easy to build simple, reliable, and efficient software.

 ## Ejecutando las pruebas ⚙️